StrifeRaZoR/SuperStonks/README.md

 Update 1:  Added volatility and forecast to chart data.
 More to come!

 A simple 2-script charting platform for BitBurner's stock market.

-BB-VUE IS REQUIRED.
-GET IT HERE: https://github.com/smolgumball/bb-vue/tree/dev#readme

-Instructions: Run wallstreet.js with an argument of the stock ticker you'd like to chart.
-The argument MUST be capitalized.
-Example: run wallstreet.js FNS

-Would highly suggest setting up an alias.
-Example: alias chart="run wallstreet.js", and then you could just type chart FNS and immediately get a chart.

 HOW TO MAKE THE MONIES WITH THE CHART: